 Venture Ohio: Venture Ohio helps to ensure adequate capital for startups and foster a collaborative entrepreneurial ecosystem within the state of Ohio.

 WakeupStartup: WakeUp StartUp is a pitch-event driven by entrepreneurs, creators, and builders interested in constructing high growth companies.
 Held monthly, entrepreneurs, investors, students, and the greater community gather, providing specific and candid feedback in a welcoming and highly energized environment.

 Women Educating Women (WEW): WEW works to break down barriers for women entrepreneurs by providing educational resources, events, and more, enabling economic viability of women owned micro-businesses.

 Women’s Business Center (ECDI): With the mission of empowering women entrepreneurs with resources and tools to create strong sustainable businesses, the WBC is the only SBA-funded Women’s Business Center in the state.
 They provide their clients with mentoring, training and workshops, access to networks and more for a low annual membership fee.

 Young Entrepreneurs Academy (YEA!): This groundbreaking program transforms students in grades 6-12 into real, confident entrepreneurs.
 Throughout this year long program, students work through the challenges of building a business including everything from generating an idea and writing a business plan, to launching a real company.

 Additional Ohio Startup Resources

-The Brandery is an accelerator providing mentorship, partnership opportunities and introductions in Cincinnati, Ohio.
+The Brandery: The Brandery is an accelerator focusing on digitally native, full stack products, including Consumer Packaged Goods providing mentorship, partnership opportunities and introductions in Cincinnati, Ohio.
 Beyond these services, The Brandery also provides small businesses, entrepreneurs, and startups $50K in funding.

 If you notice that we missed something that should be added to the list, send the suggestion to us.